 - Formative and summative assessment of modules (120 credits) will be conducted by means of written examinations, oral presentations, written assignments and participation in discussions.
-Formative and summative assessments will contribute 50% respectively to the module mark. - An overall pass mark of 50% is required for each module with a subminimum of 45% for formative as well as summative assessment. - If you achieve less than the subminimum of 45% for formative or summative assessment in a module, or less than the overall pass mark of 50%, you fail the module. - If you fail any compulsory module more than once, you may be denied the right to reregister for the programme. - You are required to participate successfully and to integrate knowledge in projects, reports and assignments.
+Formative and summative assessment methods may contribute 50% respectively to the module mark. - An overall pass mark of 50% is required for each module with a subminimum of 45% including the use of formative as well as summative assessment methods. - If you achieve less than the subminimum of 45% on completion of formative or summative assessment methods in a module, or if the final mark is less than 50% for a module, you fail the module. - If you fail any compulsory module more than once, you may be denied the right to reregister for the programme. - You are required to participate successfully and to integrate knowledge in projects, reports and assignments.